MP 41x15x10 / N38 - neodymium magnet

 Neodymium magnets can attract to each other, pinch the skin, and cause significant swellings.

-If joining of neodymium magnets is not controlled, at that time they may crumble and also crack.
+Magnets will crack or crumble with uncontrolled connecting to each other.
 You can't approach them to each other.
-At a distance less than 10 cm you should hold them very firmly.
+At a distance less than 10 cm you should have them extremely firmly.

 Neodymium magnets can become demagnetized at high temperatures.